Try Semrush

 Add related keywords

-That way, Google and other search engines can see that my page covers my topic in-depth.
+That way, Google and alternate search engines can see that my page covers my topic in-depth.

 You can easily find related keywords using Google Images.